timescale/docs/self-hosted/backup-and-restore/docker-and-wale.md

 WAL-E sidecar over the internal network to trigger archiving.
 You can also use the container to invoke WAL-E directly.
 The Docker image accepts standard WAL-E environment variables to configure the archiving backend, so you can issue commands from services such as AWS S3.
-See [WAL-E's documentation][wale official] for more details.
+For information about configuring, see the official [WAL-E documentation][wale official].

-To enable the WAL-E docker image to perform archiving, it needs to use the same network and data volumes as the TimescaleDB container.
+To enable the WAL-E docker image to perform archiving, it needs to use the same network and data volumes as the Timescale container.
 It also needs to know the location of the write-ahead log and data directories.
 You can pass all this information to WAL-E when you start it.
 In this example, the WAL-E image listens for commands on the `timescaledb-net` internal network at port 80, and writes